hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

   (http://phystev.in2p3.fr/wiki/2013:groups:tools:hepmc) of indicating
   interaction types through the GenVertex type-flag.
 Multiple event weights can also be enabled with HepMC versions >=2.06, cf.
-  :ref:`Scale and PDF variations`.
+  :ref:`On-the-fly event weight variations`.
 The following additional customisations can be used

   ``HEPMC_USE_NAMED_WEIGHTS: <false|true>`` Enable filling weights